etano/whiplash/docker/deployments/README.md

                      ^
                 workstation

-- ./local.all: a fully local deployment
+- local.all: a fully local deployment

          --------------------------------
         |                                |